Matt Lucas quits Bake Off after it ‘became clear’ he could no longer host

 Lucas’s replacement has yet to be announced by Channel 4 or the series’ producers.

-He continued: “I would like to give my warmest thanks and gratitude to everyone at Love Productions and Channel 4 and to Noelipops, Paul, Dame Prue, the crew and, of course, the wonderful bakers for welcoming me into the tent.
+He continued: “I would like to give my warmest thanks and gratitude to everyone at Love Productions and Channel 4 and to Noelipops [Noel Fielding], Paul [Hollywood], Dame Prue [Leith], the crew and, of course, the wonderful bakers for welcoming me into the tent.

 “I wish whoever takes over the very best and I can’t wait to tune into the next series without already knowing who won!”